Isabella Freedman Jewish Retreat Center, Falls Village, CT

 You will receive a confirmation email once you have registered and made a payment online or by phone.
 If you do not receive the confirmation email within 24 hours of registering, please call us at (860) 824-5991 x0.

 If you’re new to Isabella Freedman, check out our Frequently Asked Questions for information about where we’re located, arrival and departure times, what to bring, etc.

 Rates are per person and include lodging, meals, and programming.
 Partial stays are available in three-night increments.
 Registration for partial stays will open on March 1, 2016.
-To register or read descriptions of the room types, click here.
+To register for a full nine-night stay or read descriptions of the room types, click here.

 |Room type||Buildings||Full Stay (Nine nights)||Partial Stay (Three nights)|

 |Single-occupancy with semi-private bath||Maple, Blue Heron, Cedar||2889||1250|

 |Traditional double-occupancy with private bath||Pine||2449||1060|